 The Quasi-War with France

-The XYZ Affair inflamed American sentiment towards France, as the Federalists took supreme offense to the demand made for a bribe.
+The XYZ Affair inflamed American sentiment towards France, as the Federalists took supreme offense to the demand made for a bribe by the French agents.
 They even went so far as to see it as a declaration of war, seemingly proving what they had already believed when the American delegation returned to the United States.